 A lack of flexibility in the hamstrings and other posterior muscles of the trunk and legs are likely to lead to an injury.

-You don’t want to stretch the hamstrings too much, but if you have poor hamstring flexibility, then I suggest you make it a priority to fix the problem.
+You don’t want to stretch too much, but if you have poor hamstring flexibility, then I suggest you make it a priority to fix this.

-It can be boring, and you may feel like skipping them, but the extra minutes saved through rushing your stretches is not worth the weeks or months out being unable train or compete.
+It can be boring, and you may feel like skipping them.
+But the extra minutes saved through rushing your stretches is not worth the weeks/months out being unable to train or compete.

 Hold your static stretches from 10-20 seconds.

 For explosive actions, the muscles need to exert a lot of force and be able to handle the pressure.
 Therefore you want to be mobile and flexible, but not to the extent of a gymnast.

 The types of stretching we use are static, dynamic and proprioceptive neuromuscular facilitation (PNF).

 Note: PNF stretching requires the partner to place resistance upon the athlete.
 A coach or more experienced athletes should partner with younger/less experienced athletes for safety purposes.